 If, like me, enjoying a nice glass of wine is among your favourite hobbies, chances are you’ve held a bottle stopper made from Portuguese cork.
 Even if you prefer a fancy French champagne, the stopper is probably made of, you guessed it, cork from Portugal.
-Stroll down the high street of any popular Portuguese city and you’ll inevitably see various cork products, especially purses and hats.
+Stroll down the high street of any popular Portuguese city and you’ll inevitably see various cork products and souvenirs, especially purses and hats.

 What is cork and what’s so special about it?

 Cork is a natural material, specifically the bark of a type of oak tree (Quercus Suber L.) with evergreen leaves.
 This amazing tree has an average lifespan of around 270 to 300 years and is known for its prodigious capacity for regeneration.

 I can attest to that – after all around us was burnt to a crisp in the October 2017 fires, the cork oaks have largely bounced back, sprouting new leaves the following spring.

 Although it may sound like a fairly simple material, cork has some very special characteristics: it’s extremely light, elastic and compressible, highly resistant to abrasion, fire retardant, impermeable to liquids and gases and, last but not least, has excellent thermal and acoustic insulation qualities.

 The first instances of cork usage go way back in time.
 In 3000 BC, for example, Egypt, Babylon and Persia were already using cork in fishing tackle.
 Every now and then, throughout history, new uses for cork have been invented including several kinds of military equipment in World War II.

 The importance of cork in Portugal was officially recognised with the introduction of the first known agrarian laws protecting cork oak forests in 1209.
 Cork trees are still a protected species so you need special authorisation if you ever need to cut one down and there are rules that govern how thick the trunk must be before you can start stripping bark.